GaalexxC/ASAS/README.md

 #### New Menu Options

-ASAS requires several small applications to function properly such as whiptail, Python Software Properties and software-properties-common.
-If applicable, dependencies will be installed by script automagically.

   1. Nginx Installer (Stable/Mainline/Compiled)
   2. PHP Installer (5.6 - 7.0 - 7.1)
   3. MySQL Installer (Percona-MariaDB-Oracle)